 Become a Patron of the Spring Plant Sale to support UDBG’s Student Programs.
 Summer, School-year, and Year-long interns and a Masters student in Plant Curation help maintain, develop, and interpret the plant collection and gardens.
-They gain practical experience and training that complements classroom learning.
-Financial support of this program is dependent upon the generosity of Plant Sale Patrons and is above and beyond Membership.
+Students gain practical experience and training that complements classroom learning.
+Financial support of this program is dependent upon the generosity of Plant Sale Patrons and is above and beyond Friends Membership.
 Gifts of $185 and above are invited to a special reception at the Spring Plant Sale, where they have the first opportunity to shop.
 All Patrons are listed in the Plant Sale Catalog if received prior to January 15.

 Gift in Memory or Honor